barbaradalmaso/JHU-Genomic-Data-Science/1. Introduction To Genomic Technologies/Course Project.md

 * If a homolog of a gene found in humans was also found in a species of nonvertebrate eukaryotes.
 * If genes were found to have mutated between eukaryotic genomes and human genomes.
 ```
-Answer: Increasing sample size
+Answer: If a homolog of a gene found in humans was also found in a species of nonvertebrate eukaryotes.
 ```

 ## Question 6
-What was the main method used to rule out lateral gene transfers between humans and bacteria?
+Why would this method rule out lateral gene transfers?
 * Genes that appear in nonvertebrate eukaryotic organisms and humans are genes that must have been shared in common well after humans and bacteria diverged, so these genes probably weren’t transferred directly to humans.
 * Lateral gene transfer is a more likely explanation only when organisms that are close together evolutionarily share homologous genetic material.
 * Nonvertebrate eukaryotic organisms and bacteria are evolutionarily “closer” than invertebrate eukaryotic organisms and humans.
 If they share a homologous gene, then bacteria are likely to have passed genes directly to humans.
 * Humans and bacteria are both likely to have shared an evolutionary history with nonvertebrate eukaryotic organisms, so genes are likely to be homologous across all three.
 ```
-Answer: 5
+Answer: Genes that appear in nonvertebrate eukaryotic organisms and humans are genes that must have been shared in common well after humans and bacteria diverged, so these genes probably weren’t transferred directly to humans.
 ```

 ## Question 7